hjanjua/hive2mssql/README.md

     column3 varchar(25),
     column4 varchar(25))

-# Connect to your Hadoop server and run following sqoop job:
+# Connect to your Hadoop server and run following sqoop job on AWS:

     sqoop export --connection-manager org.apache.sqoop.manager.SQLServerManager --connect 'jdbc:sqlserver://HOST:PORT;database=DATABASE_NAME' --username 'USER_NAME' --password PASSWORD --export-dir '/user/root/movies_new/movies_new.csv' --table 'movies_txt' --input-fields-terminated-by '|' --lines-terminated-by '\n'

+If you need an error on sqoop export, you might have to add sql JDBC jar in the class path;

+    export HADOOP_CLASSPATH="/sql/sqljdbc41.jar"

+# Connect to your Hadoop server and run following sqoop job on Azure:

+    sqoop export --connection-manager org.apache.sqoop.manager.SQLServerManager --connect 'jdbc:sqlserver://HOST:PORT;database=DATABASE_NAME' --username 'USER_NAME' -P --export-dir '/user/root/movies_new/movies_new.csv' --table 'movies_txt' --input-fields-terminated-by '|' --lines-terminated-by '\n'

 If you need an error on sqoop export, you might have to add sql JDBC jar in the class path;

     export HADOOP_CLASSPATH="/sql/sqljdbc41.jar"